pluralsight/guides/in-review/interesting-apis/getting-started-with-pubnub-blocks/article.md

 }
 ```

-This function takes as a parameter a request object that has a message attribute and it must return either the request object or a [promise](https://scotch.io/tutorials/javascript-promises-for-dummies) that resolves to the value of the request object:
+This function takes in a request object that has a message attribute as its parameter, and it must return either the request object or a [promise](https://scotch.io/tutorials/javascript-promises-for-dummies) that resolves to the value of the request object:
 ```javascript
 export default (request) => {
     ...